Love & Rockets Links

 Love & Rockets message board

-Lukas Kustner has just started an L&R message board (the first I'm aware of, at any rate, and it's about time).
+Lukas Kustner created an L&R message board (the first I'm aware of, at any rate, and it's about time).

 Salon review